NebraLtd/Helium-Guides/docs/handy-guides/local-diagnostics.md

 9. **Miner connected to Blockchain**: Will say yes if your hotspot has a good connection to the Helium network.
 Even when showing no your hotspot can still be connected to it, but it has less than 5 peer to peer connections.
 This will be updated in the future.

-10. **Miner Relayed**: Indicates if your hotspot is relayed.
-View our Port Forwarding guide if you are having trouble eliminating the relayed status.
+10. **Miner Relayed**: ~~Indicates if your hotspot is relayed.
+View our Port Forwarding guide if you are having trouble eliminating the relayed status.~~ Soon to be removed see [Port Forwarding Guide](../handy-guides/port-forwarding/overview.md)

 11. **ECC detected**: Shows True if your secure chip is detected.
 If it shows as false, check the hardware, reseat components.
 If the problem persists, contact us at support.